 My girl has been a fan of Frozen movie for over a year now even though It came out in theatres over 2 years ago LOL.
 It’s crazy how that movie has kept its audience so fiercely attached.
-For that reason my girl had decided about 6 months ago that she wanted a Frozen Themed Birthday Party and she never changed her mind, not even once.
+For that reason, my girl had decided about 6 months ago that she wanted a Frozen Themed Birthday Party and she never changed her mind, not even once.
 That tells you how she is in my day-to-day life LOL.

 Frozen Themed Birthday Party

 It’s still fun though.
 Just the thought of having all done and a huge smile on the kid’s face is more than enough.
 I must say Emma was really collaborative and supportive.
-She would tell me all the time: “Mommy I love everything you are making” with such smile in her face.
+She would tell me all the time: “Mommy I love everything you are making” with such a smile on her face.
 I didn’t need anything else to keep creating more and more.

 I remember my girl’s 1st birthday.
 I literally worked for about 3 months.
 I made it ALL.
 Even the tablecloth was handmade.
-It was all about owls and it had flowers and butterflies and I had to cut everything with cutter and scissors.
+It was all about owls and it had flowers and butterflies and I had to cut everything with a cutter and scissors.
 I was so excited about having all done.
 It was my dream so when Em is older I can show it to her.

 I couldn’t do anything for her second birthday and then I finally managed to make a Blue’s Clues Themed Birthday Party and everything turned out super cute.
-I have photos of it but I haven’t post about it.
+I have photos of it but I haven’t posted about it.
 Silly right?… I might do it anytime soon.

-So, for this birthday party I mixed some bought stuff with other handmade.
+So, for this birthday party, I mixed some bought stuff with other handmade.
 The main reason was that since the celebration was going to be in her school, the time was not worth making every single detail.
 I made all those that matter most to me.

 This was the overall look I was looking for when the decoration was all done.

-But of course it all started with the invites!
+But of course, it all started with the invites!